gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### getAppCurrencyConfig
-Get current channel enabled currency list
+Get currencies supported in the application